-- The Password Mode, once programmed, prevents reading the 64-bit password and further password programming.
+- Once the Password is programmed and verified, the Password Mode (ASPR[2] = 0) must be set in order to prevent reading the password. - The Password Program Command is only capable of programming '0's.
+Programming a '1' after a cell is programmed as a '0' results in the cell left as a '0' with no programming error set. - The password is all '1's when shipped from Infineon.
+It is located in its own memory space and is accessible through the use of the Password Program and Password Read commands. - All 64-bit password combinations are valid as a password. - The Password Mode, once programmed, prevents reading the 64-bit password and further password programming.
 All further program and read commands to the password region are disabled and these commands are ignored.
 There is no means to verify what the password is after the Password Mode Lock Bit is selected.
 Password verification is only allowed before selecting the Password Protection mode. - The Protection Mode Lock Bits are not erasable. - The exact password must be entered in order for the unlocking function to occur.
 If the password unlock command provided password does not match the hidden internal password, the unlock operation fails in the same manner as a programming operation on a protected sector.
 The P_ERR bit is set to one and the WIP Bit remains set.
-In this case it is a failure to change the state of the PPB Lock bit because it is still protected by the lack of a valid password. - The Password Unlock command cannot be accepted any faster than once every 100 μs ± 20 μs.
+In this case it is a failure to change the state of the PPB Lock bit because it is still protected by the lack of a valid password. - The Password Unlock command cannot be accepted any faster than once every $100 \, \mu s \pm 20 \, \mu s$.
 This makes it take an unreasonably long time (58 million years) for a hacker to run through all the 64-bit combinations in an attempt to correctly match a password.
 The Read Status Register 1 command may be used to read the WIP bit to determine when the device has completed the password unlock command or is ready to accept a new password command.
-When a valid password is provided the password unlock command does not insert the 100 μs delay before returning the WIP bit to zero. - If the password is lost after selecting the Password Mode, there is no way to set the PPB Lock bit. - ECC status may only be read from sectors that are readable.
+When a valid password is provided the password unlock command does not insert the $100 \, \mu s$ delay before returning the WIP bit to '0'. - If the password is lost after selecting the Password Mode, there is no way to set the PPB Lock bit. - ECC status may only be read from sectors that are readable.
 In read protection mode the addresses are forced to the boot sector address.
 ECC status is shown in that sector while read protection mode is active.